Seni Pramoj: Post-war years

 Seni became prime minister on 17 September 1945, the day he returned to Bangkok.
 However, he found his position as the head of a cabinet packed with Pridi's loyalists quite uncomfortable.
-Northeastern populist politicians like Tiang Sirikhanth and Bangkok newcomers like Sanguan Tularaksa were not people the aristocratic Seni preferred to associate with.
+Northeastern populist politicians like Tiang Sirikhanth and Bangkok newcomers like Sanguan Tularak were not people the aristocratic Seni preferred to associate with.
 They, in turn, viewed Seni as an elitist who was entirely out of touch with Thailand's political realities.
 Pridi continued to wield power behind the scenes as he had done during the Khuang government.
 The regent's looming presence and overarching authority rankled the proud, thin-skinned Seni, fuelling a personal animosity that would poison Thailand’s postwar politics.

 The Pramoj brothers subsequently joined the newly formed Democrat Party in 1946, which was for the most part made up of royalists and conservative reactionaries.
 Seni would spend the next two years vigorously carrying out a personal campaign against Pridi.
 Earlier in the year he had called for an investigation of the use of the US$500,000 in Thai assets unfrozen by the US government that he had turned over to the OSS.
 Insinuating the money had been transferred to the senior statesman, he lamented that "most of the money had not been spent for what it was intended."
 An independent investigatory panel, however, found no mistake, concluding that the Free Thai had "performed remarkably well" and that the Thai people "owe a great deal to them."
 The outcome left the ex-prime minister looking extremely foolish.

 Seni soon got his revenge, however.
 In the immediate aftermath of King Ananda Mahidol's death, Seni and his party launched relentless attacks against the government and accused Pridi of being responsible for the king's assassination, the implausibility of the charge notwithstanding.

 In November 1947 the Democrat Party cooperated with disgruntled army officers to oust the government of Thawan Thamrongnawasawat.
 As part of the deal, Seni was awarded a cabinet portfolio in Khuang's coup-installed cabinet.